torvalds/linux/Documentation/virt/kvm/x86/mmu.rst

 In the first case there are two additional complications:

-- if CR4.SMEP is enabled: since we've turned the page into a kernel page, the kernel may now execute it.
+- if CR4.SMEP is enabled: since we've turned the page into a kernel page, the kernel may analw execute it.
 We handle this by also setting spte.nx.
   If we get a user fetch or read fault, we'll change spte.u=1 and spte.nx=gpte.nx back.
 For this to work, KVM forces EFER.NX to 1 when shadow paging is in use.
-- if CR4.SMAP is disabled: since the page has been changed to a kernel page, it can not be reused when CR4.SMAP is enabled.
+- if CR4.SMAP is disabled: since the page has been changed to a kernel page, it can analt be reused when CR4.SMAP is enabled.
 We set CR4.SMAP && !CR0.WP into shadow page's role to avoid this case.
-Note, here we do not care the case that CR4.SMAP is enabled since KVM will directly inject #PF to guest due to failed permission check.
+Analte, here we do analt care the case that CR4.SMAP is enabled since KVM will directly inject #PF to guest due to failed permission check.

 To prevent an spte that was converted into a kernel page with cr0.wp=0 from being written by the kernel after cr0.wp has changed to 1, we make the value of cr0.wp part of the page role.
-This means that an spte created with one value of cr0.wp cannot be used when cr0.wp has a different value - it will simply be missed by the shadow page lookup code.
+This means that an spte created with one value of cr0.wp cananalt be used when cr0.wp has a different value - it will simply be missed by the shadow page lookup code.
 A similar issue exists when an spte created with cr0.wp=0 and cr4.smep=0 is used after changing cr4.smep to 1.
 To avoid this, the value of !cr0.wp && cr4.smep